melezhik/swat/README.md

     # it's a meta story
     touch foo/bar/meta.txt

-As meta story does not have any related http request - it has no \`http method' files either.
+As meta story does not have any related http request, it has no \`http method' file either.

+A `meta.txt' file should be treated as meta request file denoted that story is meta.

+You may live \`meta.txt' empty file or add some useful description to be printed  when story is executed:

+    nano foo/bar/meta.txt

+        This is my cool story.
+        Take a look at this!

 How one could use meta stories?

 Meta stories are just _containers_ for other downstream stories.
-Usually one defines some downstream stories call inside meta story hook:
+Usually one defines some downstream stories call inside meta story's hook file:

     nano foo/bar/hook.pm